mikolalysenko/rle-funcs/README.md

 rle-funcs
 =========
-Functional programming primitives and abstractions for the [rle narrowband level set library](https://github.com/mikolalysenko/rle-all).
-This library gives you tools for combining and iterating over volumes.
+Basic primitives for merging and combining multiphase solid objects.
+This is part of the [rle narrowband level set library](https://github.com/mikolalysenko/rle-core).

 Installation
 ============
 You can install it via rle-funcs:

     npm install rle-funcs

-Or else just include rle-all which has it as a subcomponent:

-    npm install rle

 Example